alessandro-fazzi/dotfiles/README.md

   - Custom key mappings for improved productivity
   - Tab and indentation settings for consistent code formatting
   - Line numbering and visual indicators for code structure

+### Automatic Brewfile

+* The Brewfile in `~/.dotfiles/Brewfile` is automatically generated and updated by a launch agent.
+* This agent runs `brew bundle dump --file=$HOME/.dotfiles/Brewfile --describe --force` daily, keeping your Homebrew package list in sync.
+* You can use this Brewfile to quickly set up or restore your development environment on a new machine.

 ### TODO